 Go to Apply for funding > Find calls for proposals and enter “TEST” in the search field in the right-hand column.
 Click on the search result “The opportunity to see the content of an application” and then click on “Choose” and “Create new application” for the relevant application type.
 After you log in (or register yourself as a new user), you will access a page from which you can create a test application and navigate your way through the application form.
 You may also access the guidelines for filling out the individual fields in the form and print out the form.
-Guidelines for all application types may also be found under Apply for funding > Application information > Application form > Guidelines for the application forms.
 Please note: test applications are not to be submitted to the Research Council.
 Each of the standard application types (type of funding) has its own application form.

 How do I access the appropriate online application form for completion and submission?

 All applicants must use the online application form provided in the eSøknad electronic submission service.
 The electronic application forms and accompanying guidelines are tailored to the individual standard application types.
 The call for proposals will specify the types of applications from which you may choose.
 The application form may be accessed via the active call for proposals under which you plan to apply for funding.
 Calls for proposals may be found under Apply for funding > Find calls for proposals.